bitcoin-balancer/cli/README.md

 * **Automate infrastructure tasks** – Effortlessly handle provisioning, scaling, and monitoring
 * **Execute development actions** – Run tests, deploy updates, and manage code dependencies with ease
 * **Administer databases** – Back up, restore, and maintain your database efficiently
-* **Secure remote access** – Interact with production servers via secure SSH connections.
+* **Secure remote access** – Interact with production servers via secure SSH connections
 * **And more!**

 With its intuitive syntax and comprehensive functionality, the `cli` simplifies complex workflows, enhances efficiency, and ensures consistent project management.